 Part 2.
-Three Primary Areas of Theoretical Chemistry
+Three Primary Areas of Theoretical Chemistry Chapter 5.

-Chapter 5.
 An Overview of Theoretical Chemistry

 In this Chapter, many of the basic concepts and tools of theoretical chemistry are discussed only at an introductory level and without providing much of the background needed to fully comprehend them.
 Most of these topics are covered again in considerably more detail in Chapters 6-8, which focus on the three primary sub-disciplines of the field.
 The purpose of the present Chapter is to give you an overview of the field that you will learn the details of in these later Chapters.
-It probably will mainly be of use to undergraduate students using this text to learn about theoretical chemistry; most graduate students and more senior scientists should be able to skip this Chapter or briefly glance through it.

-5.1 What is Theoretical Chemistry About?
+I. What is Theoretical Chemistry About?

 The science of chemistry deals with molecules including the radicals, cations, and anions they produce when fragmented or ionized.
 Chemists study isolated molecules (e.g., as occur in the atmosphere and in astronomical environments), solutions of molecules or ions dissolved in solvents, as well as solid, liquid, and plastic materials comprised of molecules.
 All such forms of molecular matter are what chemistry is about.
-Chemical science includes how to make molecules (synthesis), how to detect and quantitate them (analysis), how to probe their properties and the changes they undergo as reactions occur (physical).
+Chemical science includes how to make molecules (synthesis), how to detect and quantitate them (analysis), how to probe their properties and how they undergo or change as reactions occur (physical).

-5.1.1 Molecular Structure- bonding, shapes, electronic structures atomic distances and angles are.
-Another component of structure analysis relates to what the electrons are doing in the molecule; that is, how the molecule's orbitals are occupied and in which electronic state the molecule exists.
-For example, in the arginine molecule shown in Fig. 5.1, a HOOC- carboxylic acid group (its oxygen atoms are shown in red) is linked to an adjacent carbon atom (yellow) which itself is bonded to an -NH2 amino group (whose nitrogen atom is blue).
-Also connected to the α-carbon atom are a chain of three methylene -CH2- groups, a -NH- group, then a carbon atom attached both by a double bond to an imine -NH group and to an amino -NH2 group.
+A. Molecular Structure- bonding, shapes, electronic structures

+One of the more fundamental issues chemistry addresses is molecular structure, which means how the molecule's atoms are linked together by bonds and what the interatomic distances and angles are.
+Another component of structure analysis relates to what the electrons are doing in the molecule; that is, how the molecule's orbitals are ocupied and in which electronic state the molecule exists.
+For example, in the arginine molecule shown in Fig. 5.1, a HOOC- carboxylic acid group (its oxygen atoms are shown in red) is linked to an adjacent carbon atom (yellow) which itself is bonded to an $-NH_2$ amino group (whose nitrogen atom is blue).
+Also connected to the -carbon atom are a chain of three methylene $-CH_2$ - groups, a -NH- group, then a carbon atom attached both by a double bond to an imine -NH group and to an amino $-NH_2$ group.